Skip to main content

 (4).
 This is also the maximum relief for maintenance payments where at least one of the parties is born before 6 April 1935.

 (5).
 This transferable allowance is available to married couples and civil partners who are not in receipt of married couple’s allowance.
 A spouse or civil partner who is not liable to income tax; or not liable at the higher or additional rate, can transfer this amount of their personal allowance to their spouse or civil partner.
 The recipient must not be liable to income tax at the higher or additional rate.
-The recipient is eligible to a tax reduction of 20% of the transferred amount.
+The recipient is eligible to a tax reduction of 20% of the transferred amount up to a maximum of £252..

 The self-employed can claim business expenses against their income.
 So make sure you include all possible justifiable business expenses on your self-assessment form.
 This also applies to capital allowances for expenditure on plant and equipment, including computers and tools, for example, used for your business.